DoctorBSD/ffmpeg-stats.yazi/README.md

 3. **Conditional Display**: Only enabled stats appear in the linemode column.
 Toggle any combination you want.

-4. **Smart Sorting**: Sort commands temporarily switch to a hidden sort linemode, perform the sort, then automatically restore your previous linemode.
+4. **Smart Sorting**: Sort commands temporarily switch to a readable sort linemode (using the same formatting as display), perform the sort, then automatically restore your previous linemode.

 ## Usage Notes